ncalteen/actions-docker-training/Exercises/13-Upload-Download-Artifacts.md

    > **:warning: NOTE:** Make sure **not** to delete the `artifacts` branch
    > after merging your pull request.
 The new action we created won't run until
-   > it is merged into `main`.Next, we will create another pull request to test
+   > it is merged into `main`.
+Next, we will create another pull request to test
    > the new action.

 6. Synchronize your local repository with the remote